MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 Revelation 13:10, He that leadeth into captivity shall go into captivity; he that killeth with the sword must be killed with the sword.
 Here is the patience and faith of the saints.

 Let us look at the 4 major complaints, and 13 minor complaints found by the trial court in 1927, maintaining that Benjamin Purnell and the Israelite House of David was a public nuisance.
-All of which was systematically and summarily denied by the defendants, Benjamin and Mary Purnell, the officers of the church and leading / co-members of the organization, as all were alleged to be part of the fraud upon the membership in guise of religion, and were in collusion with alleged immoral practices of Benjamin.
+All of which was systematically and summarily denied by all defendants: Benjamin and Mary Purnell, the officers of the church and leading members of the organization.
+All of the defendants were alleged to have been part of the fraud upon the membership in guise of religion, and were in collusion with alleged immoral practices of Benjamin.

 1. In maintaining a religious system and faith which are ab initio fraudulent, in that Benjamin Purnell is a religious impostor and whole scheme is designed to defraud credulous persons and afford Benjamin an opportunity for immoral practices.